-- 7.7.1 In order to embed the change required, WCC and its partners recognise the need to develop a workforce development programme that will result in a confident multi agency workforce that understand SEND, that is able to work together, shares a vision for those with SEND and achieves good outcomes. - 7.7.2 What are we going to do? - 1.
-Develop a joint workforce development programme that will work to embed a new culture of working together across universal, early help and statutory process - 2.
+7.7.1 In order to embed the change required, WCC and its partners recognise the need to develop a workforce development programme that will result in a confident multi agency workforce that understand SEND, that is able to work together, shares a vision for those with SEND and achieves good outcomes.

+- Develop a joint workforce development programme that will work to embed a new culture of working together across universal, early help and statutory process - 2.
 We will work with our partners health, education and social care to develop a co-ordinated programme of workforce development and activities across a 12 month period (rolling) - 3.
-We will map the workforce needs for those working with SEND - We will develop a SEND learning culture that uses external partners for delivery of training - DFE^{xviii}, In-Control^{xix}, Council for disabled children^{xx}, other LA's - 5.
+We will map the workforce needs for those working with SEND - 4.
+We will develop a SEND learning culture that uses external partners for delivery of training DFExviii, In-Controlxix, Council for disabled childrenxx, other LA's - 5.
 We will support the workforce to focus on building on strengths working with children, young people and parents rather than doing things to, doing for or in the worst case doing nothing